Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 For the following data quality and patient data walkthroughs, BP and MD users should use the Clinic Summary report, and check under Bookmarks, and, for the moment, Zedmed users should use the Summary Zedmed report (desktop version).

-- Care Plan - patients without a care plan (diagnosis/age group)
+- Care Plan - find patients with a MH care plan, no review.pdf

-- Diabetes - patients without care plans over 12 to 24 + months
+- Diabetes - patients without care plans over 12 to 24+ months.pdf

-- Health assessments - patients without health assessments in a defined group
+- Health assessments - patients without health assessments in a defined group.pdf

 Clinical Indicators Report